Skip to Main Content

 The MRU Library, Academic Development Centre and Student Learning Services have collaborated to bring you the information on this living page, whose intent is to provide information and resources about generative AI and higher education to the MRU community.
 For concerns related to academic conduct, please contact the Office of Student Community Standards.

-Last updated February 9, 2024.
+Last updated December 9, 2024.

 AI vs. GenAI

-Artificial intelligence: Machines that imitate some features of human intelligence, such as perception, learning, reasoning, problem-solving, language interaction and creative work UNESCO (2022)
+Artificial Intelligence: Machines that imitate some features of human intelligence, such as perception, learning, reasoning, problem-solving, language interaction and creative work UNESCO (2022)

-Artificial intelligence (AI) is a general term used to describe a number of different, specific systems.
+A general term used to describe a number of different, specific systems.
 We encounter and use AI every day: from navigating maps on Google or Apple, to asking Siri or Alexa to set a timer, to searching a library catalogue.
 AI is a part of our lives.

-Generative AI (GenAI) is “a type of artificial intelligence that involves creating machines or computer programs that can generate new content, such as images, text, or music.
+“A type of artificial intelligence that involves creating machines or computer programs that can generate new content, such as images, text, or music.
 Unlike traditional AI systems that rely on predefined rules or pre-existing data to make decisions, generative AI models use algorithms and neural networks to learn patterns and relationships in data and generate new outputs based on that learning” (Kwantlen Polytechnic University, n.d., p.
 1).

 Algorithm